10 Exciting Activities to Experience on Your Sundarban Trip

 For people seeking a more intimate and hands-on adventure, Kayaking offers a lifetime experience.
 Paddling slowly through the silent, narrow backwaters provides a unique perspective of the mangrove wilderness.
 Unlike motorboat safaris, kayaking allows you to explore the routes less travelled.
 Exploring the flora and fauna at your own pace gets you closer to nature.

 Kayaking must be done under the supervision of a guide for safety and navigation.
 These guides will also acquaint you with the local biota.
 Also, carry water, a camera and a waterproof bag for your other belongings.
 Always maintain a safe distance and do not disturb the animals.
-The ideal time for kayaking is the winter months from November to February, as the weather is pleasant.
+As mentioned in our guide on the best time to visit Sundarbans, the winter months from November to February are ideal for kayaking as the weather is pleasant.

 3. Beauty of Nature